-Loans made through this program are referred to as Direct Loans because eligible students and parents borrow directly from the US Department of Education.
+Loans made through this program are referred to as Direct Loans, because eligible student and parents borrow directly from the US Department of Education.
 You must be enrolled at least a half-time student to be eligible for a loan.
 Direct Loans include the following: